-- Click the Campaigns, Ad groups, or Keywords page menu based on what information you want to see in the report.
+- Click the Campaigns, Ad groups, or Keywords page menu based on what information you want to be displayed in the report.

-- If you selected only Search or only Shopping campaigns or ad groups, you'll see the corresponding Auction insights report.
+- If you selected only Search or only Shopping campaigns or ad groups, you'll find the corresponding auction insights report.

 - If you selected a mix of Search and Shopping campaigns or ad groups, you'll need to select the Search campaigns or Shopping campaigns radio button.

-To help you locate keywords, ad groups, and campaigns that have Auction insights reports available, you can create a filter.
-The Auction insights filter allows you to see at a glance, which of your keywords, ad groups, or campaigns have Auction insights reports available to view.
+To help you locate keywords, ad groups, and campaigns that have auction insights reports available, you can create a filter.
+The auction insights filter allows you to get a glance of which of your keywords, ad groups, or campaigns have auction insights reports available to view.

-- Select one of the filters that appears to see a list of conditions for new filters.
+- Select one of the filters that appears to view a list of conditions for new filters.

 - Enter the condition then click Apply.
 The table automatically updates to show you your keywords or ad groups with available auction insights reports.